Visa and Fees

 - when you are undertaking another course, during a break from your main course and points from that course will be credited to your main course.

-For a full list of visa fees, including how to pay, visit the Department of Immigration and Border Protection (DIBP) website.
+For a full list of visa fees, including how to pay, visit the Australian Government Department of Home Affairs website.